tonify-dev/tonify-contracts/docs/Market.md

 4. Cancel deal

 ## Create deal

+There are two types of markets:

+1. Market without amm
+When market is without amm, you don't need to pass oracleAssetData and oracleTokenData, you should specify null.
+2. Market with amm
+When market is with amm, you need to pass oracleAssetData and oracleTokenData.
+After creating a deal automatically takes a deal.
+Please fetch rateAsset and rateToken from redstone.

+### Token market

 1. Fetch price about asset and token from oracle(redstone)
 2. Send token to market with message `CreateDeal`